Wildlife research and monitoring

 - Richard Feldman is interested in landscape ecology and how habitat and climate connectivity shape wildlife populations and their distributions.

-- Larissa Nituch leads the rabies research and control program which is currently working to eliminate rabies in southwestern Ontario.
-She also leads the chronic wasting disease surveillance program.
+- Larissa Nituch leads the rabies research and control program which is currently working to eliminate terrestrial rabies in southern Ontario.
+She also leads the chronic wasting disease surveillance program and other wildlife health initiatives.

 - Joe Northrup studies how human-caused environmental change influences the behaviour and population dynamics of large mammals, including white-tailed deer, black bears and polar bears.